HesthaNeo/branch1-phones-host-wireless/README.md

                 <img width="869" height="1505" alt="Screenshot 2026-04-16 181544" src="https://github.com/user-attachments/assets/86663e80-8a33-45b4-a758-4d2716d714bf" />
                 <img width="870" height="666" alt="Screenshot 2026-04-16 181634" src="https://github.com/user-attachments/assets/cbf22726-96c5-4d47-9c1b-40b024877f36" />
                 <p><em>- *Now that the Branch 1 router and switch are installed, we can set up the phones, hosts & wireless!</em></p>
+        <h3>Step 5: Test Outbound Dialing To The PSTN Test Phone 8885551111</h3>
+        <h3>Step 6: Test Inbound Dialing To B1 External Phone Number(s) <em>(Lab Configuration Not Supported)</em></h3>
+        <h3>Step 7: Connect A Host Directly To Each Of The Two Cisco 7960 VoIP Phones That Were Just Connected To The Network</h3>
+        <h3>Step 8: Test Each Host By Pinging Around The Branch 1 Network From Each Host, Between Each Host And To The Headquarters Network And PCs</h3>
+        <h3>Step 9: Test IP Connectivity To The Internet By Pinging Google Server 8.8.8.8</h3>
+        <h3>Step 10: Test DNS And Website Connectivity By Using The Web Browser On Each Host To Access Www.Google.Com</h3>
+        <h3>Step 11: Install And Configure Corporate Wireless Access</h3>
+            <p>- A. Install An AccessPoint-PT And Connect It To The Branch 1 Access Switch</p>
+            <p>- B. Configure The New AP With A uUnique SSID, Channel, And Passphrase Using WPA2-PSK And AES</p>
+            <p>- C. Install Two Wireless Tablets And Configure Them With The Same SSID And Passphrase</p>
+            <p>- D. Once The New Wireless Tablets Are Connected Confirm Access To The Corporate Networks And Internet</p>